nafarinha/cc_w13_d3_hw_whisky_tracker/README.md

   * Get all the whisky from a particular distillery that's a specific age :ballot_box_with_check:

 ###  Extensions
-  * Get all the whisky from a particular region
+  * Get all the whisky from a particular region :ballot_box_with_check:
   * Get distilleries that have whiskies that are 12 years old